How to Make Icons

 Concepts’ Smoothing, Slice and Nudge tools make creating icons easy work.
 Learn how to make the icons we use in our own Concepts menus inside the app, and try your hand at making your own.

-In this video, watch designer Lasse Pekkala create a left and right-handed icon for the Concepts UI.
-Sketch along with him or scroll below to follow the steps in the photo tutorial.
+In this YouTube video, watch designer Lasse Pekkala create a left and right-handed icon for the Concepts UI.
+Sketch along with him or scroll below to follow the steps with the photo tutorial.

 If you’d like a quick start with this tutorial, download this Concepts template onto your iPad or iPhone.
 It has the tools and set up you need to create these icons.
 Tap the link, select “Open in...” and choose Concepts.
 It will open directly in the app for you.